Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: -Optimal Diagonal Preconditioning

+where recall $\cDo(d)$ is as in \Cref{linear transform}. \end{cor} \begin{proof} The proof follows immediately from \Cref{lem:eigsADconvconc}. \end{proof} This allows us to consider the equivalent simplified view of finding a $\kappa$-optimal diagonal preconditioner, i.e.,~we need to solve the fractional pseudoconvex\footnote{A function $f:X\subseteq \mathbb R^{n}\rightarrow \mathbb R$ is said to be pseudoconvex if for all $x,y\in X$, $\nabla f(x)\cdot(y-x)\geq 0 \implies f(y)\geq f(x)$.
+A key property of pseudoconvex functions is that every stationary point is a global minimizer. } minimization problem

-The next result shows that for $A\succ 0$, the matrix $AD$ having all positive eigenvalues is equivalent to positive definiteness of $D$.
-This proves useful in the linesearch parts of our algorithms below. \begin{lemma} Let $A\in \Snpp, d\in \Rn, D=\Diag(d)$.
-Then
+The following \Cref{lem:KposdefInertia} shows that for $M\succ 0$, the matrix $MD$ having all positive eigenvalues is equivalent to the positive definiteness of $D$.
+Combining this observation with \Cref{lem:eigsADconvconc}, we obtain that $\kappa(d)$ is the ratio of a convex function and a positive concave function on its domain, and is therefore pseudoconvex.